 In items related to life science, barcodes are quite important.
 Depending on the nature of your goods, they have certain guidelines to follow.

 You’ll use codes like the Global Trade Identification Number (GTIN) and Serial Shipping Container Code (SSCC) for pharmaceuticals.
-Meanwhile, medical devices require Unique Device Identification (UDI) codes.
+Meanwhile, medical devices must include Unique Device Identification (UDI) codes to ensure global traceability and patient safety.

 Shipping Labels